Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The Home On Jam condition is also indicated by the engraved H on the DSCG and the last zero of the closure velocity is replaced by a H along with the closure rate flashing.

+### Spotlight

+In the 100 and 200 mile ranges, a procedure known as Spotlight can be used to maintain radar monitoring of a target manually.
+Spotlighting entails placing the acquisition cursor over the desired return, then selecting and holding the full action trigger position of the Antenna Hand Controller.
+Doing so, the antenna will nutate and revert to the chosen Polar switch selection to increase target definition, but without attempting the automatic lock-on.
+The target can be maintained in a well-observable state by holding full action and following the target return with the Antenna Hand Controller until it reaches a range that lock-on can be achieved (with the applicable change in range setting; the radar cannot attempt a lock at an incompatible range setting).

 ### Intercept Computations